 In April, 250 businesses had either set or committed to establishing a Science-Based Target — goals which are in accord with the level of decarbonization needed to maintain global temperature increase below 2 degrees Celsius compared to pre-industrial temperatures.

 Now, that number is up to 497 companies — almost doubling in six months.
-With 2020 round the corner, many companies are setting new reduction goals, and Science-Based Targets have emerged as the new industry standard.
+With 2020 around the corner, many companies are setting new reduction goals, and Science-Based Targets have emerged as the new industry standard.

 Here’s the reason: They aren’t a marketing claim, they are following the Paris Agreement’s goals, they assure accountability, and they provide companies a competing advantage.